sumit1120-max/LIC_exp/README.md

      AC Analysis

      The AC response graph confirms that the circuit remains stable at different frequencies.
-     The gain(-9.94 dB) and phase shift(which is nearly 180deg) align with theoretical expectations.
      The circuit maintains its performance across the tested frequency range.